1. How do I connect to the terminals?

 these tweeters.
 (Having said this, I will add that with a crossover that lifts

-the top octave of the Seas Excel a little it really comes alive and sounds remarkable
+the top octave of the Seas Excel a little it really comes alive and sounds

-top two octaves.
+openness in the top two octaves.

 It was here